confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Java Producers
 ^^^^^^^^^^^^^^

-Java applications that have Kafka producers using Avro require ``pom.xml`` files to include:

-* Avro dependencies to serialize data as Avro, including ``org.apache.avro.avro`` and ``io.confluent.kafka-avro-serializer``
-* Avro plugin ``avro-maven-plugin`` to generate Java class files from the source schema

-For a full pom.xml example, refer to this `pom.xml <https://github.com/confluentinc/examples/blob/5.0.0-post/clients/avro/pom.xml>`_.

-Within the application, Java producers that are serializing data as Avro set two main configurations parameters:

-* Avro serializer for the Kafka value (or Kafka key)
+Within the application, Java producers need to configure the Avro serializer for the Kafka value (or Kafka key) and URL to |sr-long|.
-* URL to the |sr-long|

 Then the producer can write records where the Kafka value is of `Payment` class.
 When constructing the producer, configure the message value class to use the application's code-generated `Payment` class.
 For example: